kubernetes-sigs/gateway-api/docs-src/multiple-ns.md

 # Routes in multiple namespaces

-With the Service APIs, a single Gateway can target routes across multiple namespaces.
+With the Gateway API, a single Gateway can target routes across multiple namespaces.

-This guide assumes that you have installed Service APIs CRDs and a conformant controller.
+This guide assumes that you have installed Gateway API CRDs and a conformant controller.

 In the following example: